 2.2.2 Individual Exchange Coverage Effective Dates

-Contractor shall ensure a coverage effective date for the Enrollee as of (1) the first day of the next subsequent month for a QHP selection notice received by the Exchange between the first day and fifteenth (15) day of the month, or (2) the first day of the second following month for QHP selections received by the Exchange from the sixteenth day through the last day of a month, or (3) such other applicable dates specified in 45 C.F.R.
-155.410 for the Open Enrollment Period and 45 C.F.R. §155.420 for the Special Enrollment Period and/or as otherwise established by Contractor in accordance with applicable laws, rules and regulations.
+Contractor shall ensure a coverage effective date for the Enrollee as of (1) the first day of the next subsequent month for a QHP selection notice received by the Exchange between the first day and fifteenth (15) day of the month, or (2) the first day of the second following month for QHP selections received by the Exchange from the sixteenth day through the last day of a month, or (3) such other applicable dates specified in 10 CCR § 6502 for the Open Enrollment Period and 10 CCR § 6504 for the Special Enrollment Period and/or as otherwise established by Contractor in accordance with applicable laws, rules and regulations.

-The Exchange shall require payment of one hundred percent (100%) of the entire first month premium to be received by the Exchange on or before the fourth (4th) remaining business day of the month in order to commence coverage as of the first (1st) day of the following month.

 Contractor shall provide the Exchange with information necessary to confirm Contractor’s receipt of premium payment from Enrollee that is required to commence coverage.
 The Exchange shall establish the specific terms and conditions relating to commencement of coverage, including the administration of advance payments of the premium tax credit and cost sharing reductions and cancellation or postponement of the effective date of coverage in the event of nonpayment or partial payment of an initial premium, in accordance with applicable laws, rules and regulations.

-Receipt of the first premium binder payment either processed through a third-party administrator and deposited into an account owned by the third-party administrator and settled by the third-party administrator to the Contractor’s own bank account or directly to the Contractor.
+The first premium binder payment shall be either paid directly to the Contractor or processed through a third-party administrator and deposited into an account owned by the third-party administrator and settled by the third-party administrator to the Contractor’s own bank account.

 2.2.3 Premiums for Coverage in the Individual Exchange

-Contractor shall review and reconcile information received from the Exchange on a monthly basis relating to the administration of premium payments, including information required under 45 C.F.R. §155.705 and other applicable laws, rules and regulations necessary to the administration of premiums.
-Such reconciliation process will include the Contractor’s review of information relating to the receipt of premium amounts due to Contractor from each individual in the Individual Exchange including providing notices required under State and Federal laws.
-Contractor shall provide the Exchange notice of any reconciling enrollment information with premium payment information, which shall be evaluated by the Exchange in consultation with Contractor.

-Contractor shall not be entitled to collect from Enrollees and/or receive funds above the premium amounts except with respect to cost-sharing amounts or to the extent that such payment (i) is expressly authorized under the Certified QHPs, such as out-of-network services that comply with the notice requirements set forth at Section 3.4.3, or (ii) relates to a charge for non-sufficient funds or transaction fees initiated by Enrollee at rates that are reasonable and customary for such transactions; the Contractor shall not pursue collections of any said fees from the Exchange.
-Contractor shall not pursue collection of any delinquent premiums from the Exchange for an Enrollee enrolled in the Individual Exchange who is responsible for directly paying for his/her premium to Contractor.
+Contractor shall not be entitled to collect from Enrollees and/or receive funds above the premium amounts except with respect to cost-sharing amounts or to the extent that such payment (i) is expressly authorized under the QHPs, such as out-of-network services that comply with the notice requirements set forth at Section 3.4.3, or (ii) relates to a charge for non-sufficient funds or transaction fees initiated by Enrollee at rates that are reasonable and customary for such transactions.
+Contractor shall not pursue collections of any said fees from the Exchange.
+Contractor shall not pursue collection of any delinquent premiums from the Exchange for an Enrollee enrolled in the Individual Exchange who is responsible for directly paying hisor her premium to Contractor.

 Premium charged to individuals includes the assessment of the participation fee, (see Sections 5.1.3 and 5.2.2 Participation Fee).